Solaris Shade and Harvest Module

 | Automation | Automation → Tasks | Builtin tasks (normally leave enabled) |

-Module defaults apply when a zone omits a field.
-Prefer zone-level setpoints for room-specific tuning; use module defaults for site-wide baselines.
+Prefer zone-level setpoints and orientations for room-specific tuning; use module defaults for site-wide baselines.

 Coordinating with Circadian